 Here’s a nice quiet place for coffee and cake.
-Mewby and I found this cafe last Saturday and spent a pleasant afternoon there enjoying the tasty fare and the cosy mood and burying ourselves in our books.
+Mewby and I found this cafe one Saturday and spent a pleasant afternoon there enjoying the tasty fare and the cosy mood and burying ourselves in our books.
 Tucked away down an old residential machiya alleyway it’s not a place you’d find by chance.
 It’s word of mouth that gets you there, and Quarirengue has clearly earned its reputation as a place of quiet retreat and fine confections.

 Let’s take a look at those cakes shall we?
-This chocolate cake (自慢のクラシック・ショコラ – Classic Chocolate Pride) will set you back 550 yen.
+This chocolate cake (自慢のクラシック・ショコラ – Classic Chocolate Pride) will set you back 750 yen.
 And yes folks, those are real blackberries you see on that plate.

 The name of the shop 「火裏蓮華」 (actually pronounced karirenge) is an old Chinese expression meaning “A flower that blooms strong and beautiful even amid the fires of adversity“.
 It is a graceful name for this charming spot.

-Closed on Sundays and holidays.
+Closed on Tuesdays and Wednesdays.

 Here are some more renovated machiya locations you might want to try: